May 2025 - Intercultural calendar

 The World Day for Cultural Diversity for Dialogue and Development was first declared at the 31st General Assembly following UNESCO’s adoption of the 2001 Universal Declaration of Cultural Diversity.
 It raises awareness of the importance of protecting and promoting cultural diversity.
 Based on human rights, it highlights the richness of the world’s cultures and traditions and celebrates the creative potential of the world’s diverse cultures.

-30 May: Corpus Christi (Catholic, public holiday) - Christianity
+29 May: Ascension Day (Catholic, Protestant, public holiday) - Christianity

 Contact for this page: